freethejazz/gdk-pomodoro/README.md

 "ok glass, start a pomodoro"

+### TODO's

+There are a few bits that I'd like to add at some point:

+- Replace "Pomos Completed: #" with a tomato image for each pomo completed, maybe followed by a dashed outline of a tomato
+- Customize the icons
+- Change the sounds that play when the timer hits 0
+- Allow the user to change the length of work and break times
+- Schedule longer breaks into a sequence of pomos

-## Comments
+### Comments

 Java is not really my thing, so any feedback is greatly appreciated.
-This can be in the form of github issues, pull requests, tweets @freethejazz, complaints written on $20 dollar bills mailed to me in Chicago, etc.
+This can be in the form of github issues, pull requests, tweets @freethejazz, emails to my twitter handle @ that big G email provider, complaints written on $20 dollar bills mailed to me in Chicago, etc.